mementum/backtrader/docs/cerebro.rst

        data = bt.BacktraderCSVData(dataname='mypath.min', timeframe=bt.TimeFrame.Minutes)
        cerebro.replaydatadata(data, timeframe=bt.TimeFrame.Days)

-     The system can accept any number of datas, including mixing regular data with resampled and/or replayed data.
+     The system can accept any number of data feeds, including mixing regular data with resampled and/or replayed data.
 Of course some of this combinationns will for sure make no sense and a restriction apply in order to be able to combine datas: *time aligment*.
 See the